Welcome to the magnificent world of different types of deer! Across the globe?

 Unfortunately, their population has drastically declined due to habitat loss and hunting.

-Conservation efforts are underway to protect and restore their natural habitat to ensure the survival of this magnificent deer species.
+Conservation efforts are underway to protect and restore this magnificent deer species’ natural habitat and ensure its survival.

 2. Tufted Deer